openshift/openshift-ansible/.github/PULL_REQUEST_TEMPLATE.md

 TEMPLATE
 ========
-The pull request title should be one line summary that completes the sentance "If merged, this change will ..."
+The pull request title should be one line summary that completes the sentence "If merged, this change will ..."

 PR Description should explain why the change is necessary and reasoning